sleepyOwl14/proximax-bc-docs/docs/getting-started/setting-up-workstation.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

 3. tsjs-xpx-chain-sdk is build with TypeScript language.
-It is recommended to use TypeScript instead of JavaScript when building applications for ProximaX Sirius Chain.
+It is recommended to use TypeScript instead of JavaScript when building applications for Sirius-Chain.

 Make sure you have at least version 2.5.X installed.
 ```